yaw277/slire/README.md

 ## Decoupling Business Logic from Data Access

-### Scope: Database Operations and Beyond

-The architectural patterns and design principles discussed in this section focus primarily on **database operations** - repositories, queries, and data persistence patterns.
-However, these same principles are readily transferrable to other data-providing facilities like external APIs, file systems, caching layers, or message queues.

-When working with external services, consider organizing them into separate "service access" modules alongside your data access components.
-This separation maintains clear boundaries while allowing you to apply the same compositional patterns, dependency injection approaches, and testing strategies to both database operations and external service integrations.

-### Principles for Decoupling

 A fundamental principle of maintainable software design is keeping business logic independent from data access implementation.
 Injecting entire repository instances into business logic components creates tight coupling and obscures the actual data dependencies.

 A common counterargument is that "unit testing is easy when you can just mock the entire repository with a fake implementation that works in memory."
 This practice is indeed widespread with `DocumentService`, where developers create `FakeDocumentService` instances for testing.
 However, this apparent convenience is actually a design smell that encourages poor architecture.
 The ease of mocking entire repositories tempts developers to inject whole repository instances in the first place, because changes to business logic data access patterns don't require signature changes - the same repository interface accommodates any new data operations.
 This practice also encourages passing repositories down through call chains and intermixing data access with business logic, since the repository is always readily available wherever it's needed.
 While this seems convenient, it actually hides evolving dependencies and makes the true data access patterns invisible at the interface level.
 This directly leads to over-privileged access (since the full repository is always available), unclear dependencies (since the interface doesn't reveal actual usage), and tight coupling (since business logic becomes dependent on the complete repository contract rather than specific operations).

 This section presents principles for reducing coupling between data access and business logic.
 These are guidelines rather than rigid rules - design decisions depend on context, and the complexity of your specific problems will vary.
 Apply what makes sense for your situation without being overly dogmatic about it.

+### Scope: Database Operations and Beyond

+The architectural patterns and design principles discussed here focus primarily on **database operations** - repositories, queries, and data persistence patterns.
+Throughout this guide, we use "data access" to mean specifically database operations, and you could consider replacing all `DataAccess` types in our examples with `DbAccess` to make this distinction clearer.
+However, most of these same principles are readily transferrable to other data-providing facilities like external APIs, file systems, caching layers, etc.

+When working with external services, consider organizing them into separate "service access" modules alongside your data access components.
+This separation maintains clear boundaries while allowing you to apply the same compositional patterns, and dependency injection approaches to both database operations and external service integrations.

+Note that we don't cover caching concerns in this guide, though you might consider baking caching into some read functions to hide those implementation details from consumers.
+Whether to include caching at the repository level, as a separate concern, or within specific operations depends heavily on your application's specific performance requirements, cache invalidation needs, and consistency guarantees - the same contextual considerations apply to caching external service responses.

-Note that all examples below use functional approaches rather than classes, which better matches the stateless nature of typical data processing tasks (HTTP request handlers, scripts, etc.).
-Classes are designed to encapsulate operations over mutable state - something we rarely need for data processing functions.
+Finally, note that all examples below use functional approaches rather than classes.
+Functions naturally match the statelessness of typical data processing tasks (HTTP request handlers, scripts, etc.), while classes are designed to encapsulate operations over mutable state - something we rarely need in our data processing implementations.
 Following the convention where a function's first parameter is `deps` (dependencies) and subsequent parameters are processing inputs enables easy partial application and passing such functions around:

 ```typescript
 // FUNCTIONAL APPROACH USED HERE